phoenix61231/IOT_Sensors/README.md

 4. enable console and autologin

-5. enable wait for network at boot
+5. enable wait for network at boot (optional)

 reboot